laisvarejao/instacloud/README.md

 # instacloud-crawler

-An experimental project that fetches the most popular media from Instagram and presentes it as a 'picture cloud.
+An experimental project that fetches the most popular media from Instagram and presents it as a 'picture cloud.